FaresMestre/faresmestre.github.io/src/index.md

 - Double License Mathematics and Computer Science, CS passed with high honors, Math passed with passable mention
 - First Year of "Langages et Programmation" Masters with high honors

+## Languages spoken

+I use the following languages daily as a fluent speaker :
+- English
+- French (native)

+I have studied these languages in the past, but am not yet fluent :
+- German
+- Italian

 # Teaching

 - I tutor every Friday from 12:30 to 14:30, mainly for L1 and L2 computer science students from Paris-Cité